dynamodb-toolbox/dynamodb-toolbox/README.md

 }
 ```

 This maps the `status` and `date` attributes to the `sk` attribute.
 If a `status` and `date` are supplied, they will be combined into the `sk` attribute as `[status]#[date]`.
 When the data is retrieved, the `parse` method will automatically split the `sk` attribute and return the values with `status` and `date` keys.
-By default, the values of composite keys are not stored as separate attributes, but that can be changed by adding in an option configuration as the third array element.
+By default, the values of composite keys are stored as separate attributes, but that can be changed by adding in an option configuration as the third array element.

 **Passing in a configuration**
 Composite key mappings are `string`s by default, but can be overridden by specifying either `string`,`number`, or `boolean` as the third element in the array.
 Composite keys are automatically coerced into `string`s, so only the aforementioned types are allowed.
 You can also pass in a configuration `object` as the third element.
 This uses the same configuration properties as above.
 In addition to these properties, you can also specify a `boolean` property of `save`.
 This will write the value to the mapped composite key, but also add a separate attribute that stores the value.